Author Rowling writing Harry Potter encyclopedia

 “However, I have no immediate plans to write another Harry Potter novel, and I do think that I have rounded off Harry’s story in the seven published books.”

 Earlier this month, Rowling announced the title of her first book for adults would be “The Casual Vacancy”.
-It goes on sale on September 27.
+It goes on sale on Sept.
+27. (Reporting by Mike Collett-White, editing by Paul Casciato)